madetech/handbook/guides/exit_interviews.md

 # Exit interview

-While we hope no one ever leaves the reality is people will.
+A sad reality is that sometimes people will leave Made Tech.
 Below are a set of questions we like to ask in a 30 minute exit interview.

 - Why did you look for a new job?
 - What made you accept the position?